hackclub/terminalcraft/submissions/clippyman/README.md

 # The seat for using in wayland (i don't know what that is tbh, just leave it empty)
 wl-seat = ""

+# Print an info message along the search content you selected
+silent = false
 ```